-On this day of , 20172018, before me, the und dersigned notary public, personally Mark R. Hollyer and Rob in Pendelton, husband and wife, and d proved to me through satisfactory evidence e of identification n which was to be the persons whose nam me that they signed - the proceeding or attached documen its stated purpose. t, and acknowledged to Notary Public My Commission Expires:
+On this day of , 20172018, before me, the unders signed notary public, personally Mark R. Hollyer and Rob in Pendelton, husband and wife, and pr roved to me through satisfactory evidenc e of identification n which was to be the • es are signed on t the proceeding or attached document, a nd acknowledged to me that they signed it voluntarily for i its stated purpose.
+Notary Public My Commission Expires: